 Nurseries of Ontario to art history in general, and to the National

 Gallery of Canada’s current exhibition Artists, Architects and Artisans, in particular.

 NGC Magazine caught up with the artist to talk about his process and his not-to-be missed exhibition One, and Two, and More Than Two, on view at The Power Plant until 5 January 2014.

 Beginning in 2005, Campeau visited seventy-five darkrooms across Canada to document the disappearance of analogue photography.
 He soon expanded his scope to Mexico, Cuba, France, Belgium, Germany, Japan, Vietnam and Niger.
 The resulting work is included in his exhibition Michel Campeau: Icons of Obsolescence, opening at the National Gallery on 18 October 2013.

-Don't miss this photo gallery accompanied by quotes from the artists!
-Sakahàn: International Indigenous Art is on view at the NGC from 17 May until 2 September.
+Don't miss this photo gallery of just some of the works featured in Artists, Architects and Artisans: Canadian Art 1890–1918, on view at the NGC until 2 February 2014.

 Ozias Leduc (1864–1955), Still Life (with Lay Figure) , oil on canvas, Montreal Museum of Fine Arts (1984.40).
 Gift of the Estate of J.A.
 DeSève, 1984